nikitavoloboev/data/research/staying-on-top-of-things.md

 Twitter is my favourite social media network and it is where I share everything [I am personally up to](https://twitter.com/nikitavoloboev) right now.
 I love Twitter for its ability to tailor completely what news and tweets I am actually reading.
 I never check the official Twitter page.
 I only view [the lists I made](https://twitter.com/nikitavoloboev/lists).
 I split my Tweetbot into [four columns](../macOS/apps/tweetbot.md) and the app is always full screen although during __Focus__ session, the app is inaccesible to me, I can only post tweets.

 ### Reddit
 My Reddit is heavily tailored to my own likes and I very often just look into some subreddits I like to see what is new.
 I list subreddits I like [here](https://github.com/learn-anything/reddit#readme).
-I also really love using and creating [multi reddits](https://github.com/learn-anything/reddit-multi) I often check out.
+I also love using and creating [multi reddits](https://github.com/learn-anything/reddit-multi) I often check out.

 I access all these subreddits from my [Alfred Learn Anything](https://github.com/nikitavoloboev/alfred-my-mind) and [Deanishe's Reddit worklfow](https://github.com/deanishe/alfred-reddit) workflows.